 If you need to rent a car for this trip, you can browse Rentalcars.com which aggregates prices across a number of companies.

-Whether a day tripper planning one day in Redwood National Park, or a weekender planning a 2-day vacation, there’s a ton to do in this park.
-Day one of this Redwood National Park itinerary focuses on seeing the forest and exploring the giant redwood trees.
+Whether you’re a day tripper planning one day in Redwood National Park or a weekender planning a 2-day vacation, there’s a ton to do in this park.
+Day one of this itinerary focuses on seeing the forest and exploring the giant redwood trees.

-For those who have 2 days in Redwood National Park, the second day focuses on all the other beautiful sites the park has to offer beyond the stunning forests of towering evergreens.
+For those who have 2 days, the second day focuses on all the other things to do in Redwood NSP beyond the stunning forests of towering evergreens.

 Day 1 – Newton B. Drury Scenic Parkway, Cal-Barrel Road & Gold Bluffs Beach